-In the most radical part of the French Revolution, people rejected almost everything about the past.
-They smashed up churches all over France.
-The revolutionaries killed priests and monks and nuns.
 They created a new calendar and new clocks (which didn’t last) and a new measuring system, the metric system (which did last).
 Scientists thought these new systems would be easier to learn, which would help democracy because all the citizens would be educated.
 The revolutionaries used the newly invented guillotine to cut the heads off thousands of rich men and women, while crowds of poor people cheered.
 The Revolution took all these rich people’s land, divided it up into small farms, and gave every family its own farm.

 But by 1794 people were beginning to want to go back to something more familiar and normal.
 And rich men were beginning to figure out ways of getting power in the new system.
 They pushed poor people and women out of power, and created a government run by rich men again.
 By 1796, Napoleon was getting into power as the leader of the new government.